Nova Scotia, Canada is a hotbed of business brilliance in key sectors that are driving the world’s economy.

 - Halifax is home to some of the largest companies in the world: Citco Fund Services, Butterfield Fulcrum (Bermuda), Marsh (New York), Royal Sun Alliance (RSA), Admiral Insurance (UK), Flagstone Reinsurance Holdings Limited (Bermuda)

-- Nova Scotia has one of the most educated workforces in the country, with over 62% of the population having some post-secondary education
+- Nova Scotia has one of the most educated workforces in the country, with more than two thirds (70%) holding a post-secondary degree or certificate.

 Click here for more information about Nova Scotia’s Education and Workforce sector.

 Nova Scotia – A Hotbed of Business Brilliance.